Neil Longhurst

 Neil James Longhurst (born 21 November 1984) is an English cricketer.
 Longhurst is a left-handed batsman who bowls right-arm medium-fast.
 He was born in Rotherham, Yorkshire.

-While studying for his degree at Durham University, Longhurst made his first-class debut for Durham UCCE against Northamptonshire in 2004.
+Longhurst studied at Durham University.
+He was a member of John Snow College alongside fellow cricketer Justin Bishop.
+As a student, he made his first-class debut for Durham UCCE against Northamptonshire in 2004.
 He made a further first-class appearance in 2004, against Derbyshire.
 In his two first-class matches, he scored 61 runs at an average of 20.33, with a high score of 29.